 J Phys Ther Sci.
 2015 Jun; 27(6): 1709–1712.
 Published online 2015 Jun 30. doi: 10.1589/jpts.27.1709.

 Science Daily.
-“Music may help make high-intensity interval training viable option for average person” October 2016.
+“Music may help make high-intensity interval training viable option for the average person” October 2016.